VanguardDev-Source/Project-Vanguard/README.md

-# FormAI v3.5
+# PROJECT: MANDURUGAS

-FormAI is a powerful Chrome Extension that automates answering Google Forms using Google's Gemini AI models.
+Project: Mandurugas is a powerful Chrome Extension that automates answering Google Forms using Google's Gemini AI models.

 ## Features